 Example: Your teenage child damages their teacher's reputation by posting something online.
 So, the teacher decides to sue you.
 Personal injury will then cover your lawyer, court fees, and any damages you have to pay, subject to your policy.

-Covers you if you're at fault in an accident
+Covers you if you're at fault in an accident (progressive auto insurance)

 Auto insurance covers damage to your vehicle, damages/injuries you cause if you hit someone else, and much more.
 Check out the different types of coverage we offer below and get a customized car insurance quote.